 - She goes against Walt’s wishes, and refuses to allow her son to have an expensive car, on the basis that it will ruin the family’s ‘cover story’.
 However, this same ‘cover story’ – which she invented unilaterally – is sufficient to explain how they bought a business with $800,000 in cash.
 In other words, she acts like spending $800,000 is plausible, but goes into melodramatic overdrive about spending $850,000.

 - After much resistance, Walt agreed to divorce Skyler and signed the papers.
-Skyler then arbitrarily changed her mind, and completely forget about the option of splitting with her husband.
+Skyler then arbitrarily changed her mind, and dismissed the opportunity to split with her husband.

 - Instead of divorcing her husband, when she had the chance, she tells him to his face how she is waiting for him to die.